 Sort & Search your Cases¶

 To easily find a case, you can use the Search field on the case list homepage.
-If you are searching for a case that was submitted prior to the migration to Service Cloud, you can search using your legacy Zendesk ticket number.
 You can also search using your Service Cloud case number.

 Case Status Definitions¶

 The current status for your cases is displayed in two places: